Christopher McCarthy-Wood – Aquaculture Trainee in the NTPS

 - if you are not an Australian citizen, hold a relevant Working Visa;

-- if applying for the Indigenous Apprenticeship Program, be of Aboriginal or Torres Strait Islander decent;
+- if applying for the Indigenous Traineeship Program, be of Aboriginal or Torres Strait Islander decent;

 - complete the application form in full; and